 The RT-1250 is the brand new pellet grill from Recteq.
 They now have a grill that is more evenly matches the size of the Traeger Timberline 1300.
 They made a lot of improvements on this grill over the existing line which we will go over in detail.

-Built in stunning stainless steel, this behemoth features a 40 pound hopper, piano hinged hopper lid, dual stainless steel handles, dual band WIFI (2.4/5.0GHZ), top grill rack and standard foldable front shelf.
+Built from stunning stainless steel, this behemoth features a 40-pound hopper, piano-hinged hopper lid, dual stainless steel handles, dual-band WIFI (2.4/5.0GHZ), top grill rack, and a standard foldable front shelf.

 This grill can do it all with ease, from low and slow cooking to a burning sear.
 The low setting can allow for great buildup of smoke over time while the full setting can allow you to reach temperatures in excess of 700F.
-The PID enabled controller provides granular temperature control and the Wi-Fi enabled dual meat probes can ensure even cooking.
+The PID controller provides precision temperature control and the Wi-Fi-enabled dual meat probes can ensure even cooking.

 Traeger Timberline 1300 Review